jmcuadra2/Clouds_AI/README.md

-# Real-time cumiliform fluid dynamics C++ simulator using recurrent neural networks
+# Real-time cumuliform fluid dynamics C++ simulator using recurrent neural networks

 This project simulates real-time 3D cumuli movement in an artificial intelligence fashion using recurrent neural networks (RNN) in GPGPU with C++, CUDA and PyTorch.